steve-lebleu/youtube-to-mp3/README.md

 ## Summary

 💻 Users can use an IDE like IntelliJ to convert YouTube videos to mp3 files without having to rely on 3rd party websites.

-## Disclaimer

-⚠ Only download music that you have permission to.
-Sources such as [NoCopyrightSounds](https://www.youtube.com/@NoCopyrightSounds), and Creative Commons sources are a few examples of places where you are allowed to use this.

 ## Instructions